Sound bars buying guide

 A seven-channel sound bar with the front grille removed to show the discrete drivers that simulate TV and movie surround sound.

-It's a wireless music player, too
+It's also a convenient music player

 What are your placement options?

 Most sound bars can rest on your TV stand.
+To find the best fit, take measurements beforehand.

 Mount it on the wall

-Platform-style sound bars disappear under your TV
+Put it under your TV

 Will you need a subwoofer?